t-d-k/LibreCrypt/docs/technical_details__mounting_FreeOTFE_volumes.md

 When a user application calls DeviceIOControl with IOCTL_FREEOTFE_GET_DISK_DEVICE_STATUS, the number of bytes of volume metadata is returned.
 By calling with IOCTL_FREEOTFE_GET_DISK_DEVICE_METADATA, the actual data that was stored when mounting can be retrieved.

-This is intended for future development; to enable user applications to store information against volumes they mount (e.g. "This is a Linux volume", "This is a container"), which can later be retrieved for display to the user.
+This is intended for future development; to enable user applications to store information against volumes they open (e.g. "This is a Linux volume", "This is a container"), which can later be retrieved for display to the user.

 Volume metadata passed to the driver in this way should be kept to the **absolute minimum possible**.